elcicd/el-CICD-docs/operating-manual.md

 ### Image Repository Pull Keys

-A service account to manage each Image Registry your installation of el-CICD will use needs to be created, and from each service account an access token.
+Each Image Repository el-CICD uses needs a service account, and each service account should have an access token.
 The default configuration for el-CICD assumes you have a Dev Image Registry, a Non-prod Image Registry which holds images deployed to any environment not part of Dev or Prod, and a Prod Image Registry.
-They are expected to
+They are expected to save in the following locations:

+- `cicd-secrets/el-cicd-dev-pull-token`
+- `cicd-secrets/el-cicd-non-prod-pull-token`
+- `cicd-secrets/el-cicd-prod-pull-token`

+### Changing the Default Secret File Configuration

+In the [System Configuration Files](#system-configuration-files), all the configuration used to boostrap el-CICD is explained, and it includes how these files are referenced by the [el-CICD Admin Utility](#el-cicd-administration-utility).
+Follow the instructions to change which files need to be created and how they are referenced with regards o

 ## System Configuration Files